joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 {:important}

 To apply a patch to a node, open the node tile and click the **Install patch** button.
 You cannot patch nodes that you imported to the console.

-## Roll back back an upgrade
-{: #upgrade-ocp-rollback}

-You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.
-You can run the command to apply the original operator file, `kubectl apply -f console.yaml` to restore your original operator deployment.

 ## Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall
 {: #upgrade-ocp-firewall}